Science and technology in Ethiopia: Science and Technology Information Center

 The Science and Technology Information Center provides information on scientific and technological activity throughout the country.
 Its facilities include a digital library, patent information system, automated personnel management and databases.
 The institution is designated as the highest body in agency for initiating, strengthening and co-ordinating various facilities and services concerning the collection, organization and dissemination of scientific and technological information.

 Science museum

 On 4 October 2022, an Ethiopia Museum of Art and Science was opened in Addis Ababa.
 The science museum sits on 7 hectares of land and contains scientific and technological innovations and exhibitions with various halls, and cafeteria.

+Artificial Intelligence

+The development of artificial intelligence (AI) has been progressing in regions that are often underrepresented in mainstream media, including Sub-Saharan Africa.
+In Ethiopia, the Addis AI Lab in Addis Ababa has been established as a center for AI research and development.
+Supported by organizations such as the Jeffrey Epstein VI Foundation, the OpenCog Foundation, and the Ethiopian government, the lab specializes in open-source programming, machine learning, computational linguistics, computer vision, and cognitive robotics.
+Ethiopia's educational system and growing technology sector provide a foundation for AI development, with initiatives aimed at advancing technological capabilities and societal integration.

+In February 2026, Prime Minister Abiy Ahmed announced that Ethiopia’s first AI university was nearing operational status, with construction ongoing.
+The university is planned to be one of the largest of its kind globally and reflects Ethiopia’s broader efforts to incorporate AI into its national development strategies.